jank-lang/jank-lang.org/resources/src/blog/2026-03-06-great-start.md

 ## LLVM 22
 On the tail of the garbage collection marathon, the eagerly awaited LLVM 22 release happened.
-We have been waiting for LLVM 22 to ship for several months, since it will be the first LLVM version which will have all of jank's required changes upstreamed.
-The goal is that this would allow us to stop vendoring our own Clang/LLVM with jank and instead rely on getting it from package managers.
+We had been waiting for LLVM 22 to ship for several months, since it would be the first LLVM version which would have all of jank's required changes upstreamed.
+The goal was that this would allow us to stop vendoring our own Clang/LLVM with jank and instead rely on getting it from package managers.
 This would make jank easier to distribute and, crucially, make jank-compiled AOT programs easier to distribute.
 You can likely tell from my wording that this